Open Accessibility Menu

 Internal Medicine Residency

 The Southwest Indiana Internal Medicine Residency offers both a three-year categorical track and a one-year preliminary track.
-Though the program is young, our core faculty is highly experienced with over 80 years of total experience in Graduate Medical Education.
+Our core faculty is highly experienced with over 100 years of total experience in Graduate Medical Education.
 We have a proven legacy of recruiting high-performing residents from highly ranked medical schools, nationally, internationally and locally in Indiana.

 Click here to learn more and to apply.